Goldsboro, North Carolina: History

 for designing and building the town.
 Located on the east bank of the Neuse River, the town became the county seat.
 Population growth in Waynesborough continued through the 1830s.
-However, this changed once the Wilmington and Weldon Railroad was completed in the early 1840s.
+However, that changed once the Wilmington and Weldon Railroad was completed in the early 1840s.
 By then, a hotel had been built at the intersection of the railroad and New Bern Road, which grew into a community after the train started to transport passengers from there.

-More and more citizens soon relocated from Waynesborough to this growing village, named eventually "Goldsborough's Junction" after Major Matthew T. Goldsborough, an Assistant Chief Engineer with the railroad line.
-Later this was shortened simply to Goldsborough.
+More and more citizens soon moved from Waynesborough to the growing village, named eventually "Goldsborough's Junction" after Major Matthew T. Goldsborough, an Assistant Chief Engineer with the railroad line.
+Later it was shortened simply to Goldsborough.
 In 1847, the town was incorporated and became the new Wayne County seat following a vote of the citizens of Wayne County.
 Local legend has it the Goldsborough supporters put moonshine in the town's well to encourage people to vote for Goldsborough.

-In the following decades, Goldsborough's growth continued in part by new railroad connections to Charlotte and Beaufort.
+Goldsborough's growth continued in part by new railroad connections to Charlotte and Beaufort.
 By 1861, the town's population was estimated to be 1,500.
 It was the trading center of a rural area that started with yeoman farmers.
 By this time, it had been developed as large cotton plantations dependent on the labor of enslaved African Americans, as the invention of the cotton gin had enabled profitable cultivation of short-staple cotton in the up-counties.

-Because of its importance as railroad junction, Goldsborough played a significant role in the Civil War, both for stationing Confederate troops and for transporting their supplies.
+Because of its importance as a railroad junction, Goldsborough played a significant role in the Civil War, both for stationing Confederate troops and for transporting their supplies.
 The town also provided hospitals for soldiers wounded in nearby battles.
 In December 1862, the Battle of Goldsborough Bridge was waged, in which both sides fought for possession of the strategically significant Wilmington and Weldon Railroad Bridge.
 Union General John Foster arrived with his troops on December 17, aiming to destroy this bridge in order to put an end to the vital supply chain from the port of Wilmington.
 He succeeded on that same day, his troops overpowering the small number of defending Confederate soldiers and burning down the bridge.
 On their way back to New Bern, Foster's men were attacked again by Confederate troops, but they survived with fewer casualties than the enemy.
 The important bridge at Goldsborough was rebuilt in a matter of weeks.